LoginRadius/engineering-portal/content/identity/how-to-stop-phone-hacking/index.md

 ---
 title: "How To Make Sure Your Phone Isn’t Hacked"
 date: "2020-12-09"
-coverImage: "how-to-make-sure-your-phone-isn't-hacked.png"
+coverImage: "stop-phone-hacking.jpg"
-tags: ["security"]
+tags: ["data security","cybersecurity","authentication"]
-featured: false
 author: "Deepak Gupta"
 description: "Hacking your smartphone may feel like someone has stolen your home.
 Go through this checklist to protect your phone from being hacked."
 metatitle: "How to make sure your phone isn't hacked"